Advertising campaigns over $1 million

 Speak with your people and culture division before advertising.

-If you will be placing the advertisement, contact Blaze for advice about media options available, costs, geographical coverage of various newspaper titles, dates of publications, booking deadlines, circulation and readership if needed.
+If you will be placing the advertisement, contact OMD for advice about media options available, costs, geographical coverage of various newspaper titles, dates of publications, booking deadlines, circulation and readership if needed.

 Public notices appear on a weekly basis (Wednesday) in the Sydney Morning Herald and Daily Telegraph.

-Contact Blaze for advice about media options available, costs, geographical coverage of various newspaper titles, dates of publications, booking deadlines, circulation and readership if needed.
+Contact OMD for advice about media options available, costs, geographical coverage of various newspaper titles, dates of publications, booking deadlines, circulation and readership if needed.